a) When did the 2020 CoI Policy come into effect?

 - Title registration (for reviews) / point at which the decision is made to update (for updates)

-- Annually until publication
+- Annually until publication of the review / update

-- Just prior to publication
+- Just prior to publication of the protocol

-Declaration of Interest forms must also be updated at any point during the review/update process if an author gains a new CoI.
+DoI forms must also be updated at any point during the review/update process if an author gains a new CoI.
 It is the authors’ responsibility to ensure Declaration of Interest forms are kept up to date and to alert the editorial team to any changes in CoI.

 a) Whose responsibility is it to ensure CoIs are correctly declared?